hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/memcached/_index.md

 learning_objectives:
     - Install and run memcached on your Arm-based cloud server
     - Use an open-source benchmark to test memcached performance
+    - Deploy memcached as a cache for MySQL

 prerequisites:
     - An [Arm based instance](/learning-paths/server-and-cloud/csp/) from an appropriate cloud service provider.